-Probiotic Loaded Avocado Toastby Amylee Amos MS, RDN, IFMCPRecipes
+Probiotic Loaded Avocado Toastby Amylee Amos PhD, RDN, IFMCPRecipes

 We are living in the age of avocado toast.
 Nearly every restaurant (at least in LA) is sporting their own version of avocado toast on the menu.
 It’s not surprising, given that avocado toast is generally pretty delicious.
 We, at the Amos Institute, have created our own indulgent version, but with a more nutritious spin to make the dish aid in disease prevention and overall wellness.

 First of all we’re using a gluten free bread.
 The gluten in wheat can contribute to altered intestinal permeability, so we’ve eliminated it for that purpose.
 I highly suggest that you make your own gluten free bread, but if you’re going to buy it, be very selective.
 Some gluten free products are loaded with sugars and other stabilizers to give gluten free bread the texture that the gluten normally provides.
 Beware of these types of products and look instead for a gluten free bread made with whole, familiar ingredients like almond flour, eggs, and apple cider vinegar.

 Beyond the gluten free bread, this avocado toast includes a big scoop of fermented vegetables.
 Fermented vegetables, like the kraut we’re using on this toast, are full of probiotics, which are the healthy bacteria that line our gut.
 We should all be eating probiotics in some form every day to keep our gut healthy, so this probiotic loaded avocado toast provides you with your daily dose.